Part of: Readability Guidelines

 slow down, pause and replay spoken text for clarity.

-Can we gather a comprehensive list of how screen readers read out dashes?
-And find out what they do with hyphens?
-Can we comprehensively research screen readers with other punctuation that conveys meaning or adds nuance, like brackets?
+Can we gather a comprehensive list of how screen readers, by default, read out other punctuation that conveys meaning or adds nuance, like brackets?

 First we're searching through existing usability evidence available from: